wilk10/pressing_thumbs_web/content/about/index.md

 and started to make video games.
 <br>
 <br>
-Pressing Thumbs is the name of my studio.
+_Pressing Thumbs_ is the name of my studio.
 It comes from the German's equivalent of "crossing the fingers".
+It's just me at the moment!
 <br>
 <br>
 I use [Bevy Engine](https://bevyengine.org) and [Rust](https://rust-lang.org) programming language to make my games.